Lumi-supercomputer/lumi-userguide/docs/firststeps/SSH-keys.md

       <figcaption>MyCSC profile information to add ssh public key.</figcaption>
     </figure>

-After registering your SSH key, there can be a couple of hours delay until it is synchronized to LUMI. **You will receive your username via email once your account is created**.
+After registering your SSH key, there can be a couple of hours delay until it is synchronized to LUMI and your account is created. **You will receive your username via email once your account has been created**.